neeraj9/SignalBlocks/readme.md

 [![Coverage Status](https://coveralls.io/repos/github/neeraj9/SignalBlocks/badge.svg?branch=master)](https://coveralls.io/github/neeraj9/SignalBlocks?branch=master)
 [![Software License](https://img.shields.io/badge/license-GPLv3-blue.svg?style=flat-square)](LICENSE)

-The SignalBlocks is a c++11 framework to implement blocks of logic which can be tied together.
+The SignalBlocks is a C++11 framework to implement blocks of logic which can be tied together.
 The concept inspired from the Simulink modeling in Matlab but this framework can be used for multiple applications.
 This framework aims to be fast, adaptable and free (GPLv3 license).
 Although I initially intended this for the student and research community, but this tool is generic enough to be used elsewhere.

+This project provides a clean C++11 interface which is lean and thin, while retaining features to be generic at the same time.
+There are a lot of opensource projects which does a lot more than this project can ever do but the idea is to provide a simplified approach in both data interchange and software design.

 > This framework tries to achieve standardisation in data interchange
 > and module writing, which allows plug-and-play in a unique way.